Simple Guide to Perfect Change Management for SaaS Software

 - Also, when you are not using the software properly, but your competitor is, then they are better equipped to gain key insights that would improve their business.

 - Proper communication plan in change management is absolutely critical to its success.

 Create a clear implementation plan

 - Create a perfect training plan spread over time (part session, part on-the-job)

-- Based on the impact study, identify how much training each person would need to be trained to realize the full benefit of the software
+- Based on the impact study, identify how much training each person would need to realize the full benefit of the software

 - Chart out timelines for training at least a critical number of users (minimum requirement for successful launch)